Blog

 When using a paper filing system, there will likely be some human error resulting in an employee incorrectly filing a patient’s record or accidentally getting rid of a document without first shredding it.
 Sometimes people just have a bad day or get distracted.
 Mistakes happen, but they happen more often with this system.

-Establish Policies and Procedures to ensure any ePHI or personally identifiable information (PII) on paper is locked at night or stored in secured disposal bins prior to shredding.
+Solution: Establish Policies and Procedures to ensure any ePHI or personally identifiable information (PII) on paper is locked at night or stored in secured disposal bins prior to shredding.
 Switch over to an electronic filing system or ensure everyone double and triple checks they correctly file and dispose of documents.

 5. Releasing Patient Information After the Authorization Period Expires